olliethomas/thesis/content/09_appendix/publications/imagined.md

 \lvert P(\hat{Y}=1 | f(Z_x, S_0), Y\myeq{}1) - P(\hat{Y}=1 | f(Z_x, S_1), Y\myeq{}1) \rvert
 \end{equation*}

-We compare our model against an unconstrained Logistic Regression model, and one to which the instance weighting scheme of {cite}`kamiran2012data` is applied.
+We compare our model against an unconstrained Logistic Regression model, and one to which the instance weighting scheme of {cite}`KamCal12` is applied.
 In addition we train a Logistic Regression model on our augmented samples.

 In all experiments, to account for uncertainty in the reconstruction we draw three samples from the feature embedding space with which to condition our decoder.
 An example of this is given is fig. {numref}`recons`.
 For the prediction encoder we model the latent space as the `true' label prior to conditioning on the sensitive attribute, as such we only draw one sample as we use the probability directly.

-The results of all experiments are shown in table {numref}`table`.
+The results of all experiments are shown in the [results table](table-ref).
 Across $4$ datasets we observe that the effect of intervening on either the reconstruction of the feature, or the class label has differing results.
 We attribute this to two phenomenon, sampling bias and proxy labels.
 In the case of the UCI Adult dataset and the German Credit dataset, the performance across (almost) all metrics is increased by intervening on the reconstruction of the _features_, including individual measures of fairness.